Caring For People With Dementia

 Cost of calls: Calls to the Helpline cost no more than the national call rate and may also count towards any inclusive minutes in a phone contract.
 This rule applies to calls from any type of line including mobiles, BT, other fixed line or payphone.

 Talking Point is Alzheimer's Society's online support forum, for anyone affected by dementia.
 It's open 24 hours a day, 7 days a week, and is a place to ask for advice, share information, and join in discussions. forum.alzheimers.org.uk

-For further information on funding care please visit our page on paying for care.
+For further information about funding care please visit our page on paying for care.